-b.
-Magnetic nature of molecules : If all MOs in a molecule are completely filled with two electrons each, the molecule is diamagnetic (i.e. repelled by magnetic field).
+- a.
+Stability of molecules : If the number of electrons in bonding MOs is greater than the number in antibonding MOs the molecule is stable. - b.
+Magnetic nature of molecules : If all MOs in a molecule are completely filled with two electrons each, the molecule is diamagnetic (i.e. repelled) by magnetic field.

-However, if at least one MO is half filled (having one electron), the molecule is paramagnetic (i. e. attracted by magnetic field). c.
-Bond order of molecule : The bond order of the molecule can be calculated from the number of electrons in bonding (N_b) and antibonding MOs (N_a) .
+However, if at least one MO is half filled with one electron, the molecule is paramagnetic (i. e. attracted by magnetic field).

+c.
+Bond order of molecule : The bond order of the molecule can be calculated from the number of electrons in bonding $N_b$ and antibonding MOs $(N_a)$ .

-Bond order = $\frac{N_b - N_a}{2}$ 5.5.5 Key ideas of MO theory :
+Bond order = $$\frac{N_b - N_a}{2}$$

+5.5.5 Key ideas of MO theory:

 - i.
 MOs in molecules are similar to AOs of atoms.
 Molecular orbital describes region of space in the molecule representing the probability of an electron. - MOs are formed by combining AOs of different atoms.
 The number of MOs formed is equal to the number of AOs combined. - iii.
-Atomic orbitals of comparable energies and proper symetry combine to form molecular orbitals. - iv MOs those are lower in energy than the starting AOs are bonding (σ) MOs and those higher in energy are antibonding (σ) MOs. - v.
+Atomic orbitals of comparable energies and proper symetry combine to form molecular orbitals. - iv MOs those are lower in energy than the starting AOs are bonding $(\sigma)$ MOs and those higher in energy are antibonding $(\sigma)$ MOs. - v.
 The electrons are filled in MOs begining with the lowest energy. - vi.
 Only two electrons occupy each molecular orbital and they have opposite spins that is, their spins are paired. - vii.
 The bond order of the molecule can be calculated from the number of bonding and antibonding electrons.